Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 - Login page where users can log in to the website
 - Logout function that users can log out the website
 - Profile page where users can see all their recipes and access to create, post, edit and delete recipes
-- Create Recipe page where users can create and post their recipes&#40;C&#41;
+- Create Recipe page where users can create and post their recipes &#40;C&#41;
 - Edit Recipe page where users can edit their recipes &#40;U&#41;
 - Delete Recipe function that users can delete their recipes &#40;D&#41;
 - Manage Category page and functions that only <ins>admin user</ins> &#40;owner&#41; can create, edit and delete categories &#40;C & U & D&#41;
 - Search by a keyword&#40;s&#41; function that users can search for specific recipes
-- Subscribe to newsletter function to collect users email addresses
+- Subscribe to newsletter function to collect users e-mail addresses
-- 404 page that appears for invalid url and takes users back to *Home* page of the website safely
+- 404 page that appears for invalid URL and takes users back to *Home* page of the website safely

 > **Note:**<br>
-> Initially, only 3 fixed categories are planned for recipes, however as the project is created, discover that newly created category can be implemented on the website by using loop so categories are note limited. &#40;e.g. If the admin decides to create a new category called "Birthday", it can be implemented to the website automatically&#41;
+> Initially, only 3 fixed categories are planned for recipes, however as the project is created, discover that a newly created category can be implemented on the website by using loop so categories are not limited. &#40;e.g. If the admin decides to create a new category called "Birthday", it can be implemented to the website automatically&#41;

 ### Structure Plane

 — **Front-end** —

-The website consists of **Home** page with **13 other core pages**.
+The website consists of a **Home** page with **13 other core pages**.

 - **Home** &#40;`index.html`&#41;<br>The main page of the website.
-There is a logo, navigation bar to *Categories*, *Shop*, *Register* & *Login* pages, a title, a hero image.
+There is a logo, navigation bar to *Categories*, *Shop*, *Register* & *Login* pages, a title and a hero image.
 All the summary of recipes are contained and users can access a full *Recipe* page.
 There is a footer with a form to subscribe to newsletter and some social icons

 - **Search Result** &#40;`search.html`&#41;<br>The page where users can see recipes by search and access a full *Recipe* page.
 The same navigation bar and footer are used as *Home* *Idea of having this page comes up during the project